maxmonteiro2008/vCPE/README.md

 ## vCPE-DL:enhancing the vCPE  operation and management in  the telecom operators context.

 Here You going to find:
-* the single box abstraction for the vCPE's TOSCA Profile
+* the single box abstraction for the vCPE's TOSCA Profile- types
 * the single box abstraction for the vCPE's OPen Stack provisioning client too.